openziti-test-kitchen/healthcheck-proxy/README.md

 "https://some.server/some/path", these underlay-based healthchecks become useless when adapting to use application-embedded zero trust as there are no longer listening ports on the underlay network.

+This project allows you to inspect the incoming hostname from the underlay network, convert that hostname to an OpenZiti service, then dial/connect to that service via OpenZiti to perform the healthcheck.

 At this point there will be a few options:
 * adapt the application performing the healthcheck to OpenZiti and application embedded zero trust
 * inject a tunneler on the host or near the host and allow all traffic to be proxied in the normal ways